 Good morning friends!

 A wedding is about celebrating two people joining their lives together and telling the story of their love (I know, sounds cheesy, but it’s true).
 It is a time to celebrate, which often includes plenty of dancing (I mean who doesn’t love good music and letting loose on the dance floor).
-Although we love a good band, many couples opt to hire a DJ for their dance party for one of two reasons: they prefer for the music they choose for their day to be heard in the specific format in which they first fell in love with the song and/or it is a better financial fit for their budget (as a DJ is usually at least a quarter of the price of a live band).
+Although we love a good band, many couples opt to hire a DJ for their dance party for one of two reasons: they prefer for the music they choose for their day to be heard in the specific format in which they first fell in love with the song and/or it is a better financial fit for their budget (as a DJ is usually about a quarter of the price of a live band).
 With that being said, the style of the DJ you select will set the tone of your entire party, so it is important that you choose the right one.
 To that end, today we’re sharing a few guidelines on what to discuss during your entertainment consultations to help you find the perfect DJ for your celebration.
 Your first step is to compile a list of potential DJ’s to consider for your day.
 We usually send these out to our couples, but if you don’t have a planner, then do some research, get some referrals, and then choose two to three DJ companies to meet with for consultations.
 During those meetings, be sure to cover the following items!
 Without further ado…

 Photo Credit: Iris & Light